movementlabsxyz/movement-docs/docs/Introduction/connect_to_movement.md

 ## Aptos

-:::tip
+:::info

-Aptos Move is currently available on the Movement Testnetwork
+Aptos Move is currently available on the Movement Suzuka Testnetwork

 :::